lilianaterry/Pocket3D/README.txt

 *** Notes for running: ***

 	1. Simulator Phone:
-		- We created and tested our UI with the iPhone XR.
+		- We created and tested our UI with the iPhone XR in portrait mode.
 		- Behavior/layouts on other screens may work but not all have been tested.
 	2. The Controls screen UIScrollView works on a real phone, but it sometimes misbehaves on one of our simulators.